RivladoMascarenhas/RivladoMascarenhas/README.md

 - 📫 How to reach me: Rivaldomascarenhas007@gmail.com

-- ⚡ Fun fact: Estou gostando muito de aprender a programar para web,  acho que encontrei a profissão para minha vida!! # Dev!!
+- ⚡ Fun fact: I'm really enjoying learning to program for the web, I think I've found the profession for my life!! # Dev!!